 Ethos offers different packages of proxy voting reports for non-Swiss companies (Europe, North America, Asia/Pacific).
 Please contact us for a customised offer tailored to your specific needs.

 The voting recommendations are based on Ethos' proxy voting guidelines.
-In the European market, where Ethos does not perform the primary analysis, the analysis is provided by Proxinvest (of which Ethos is the Swiss partner).
+In the European market, the primary analysis is provided by a network of partners (of which Ethos is the Swiss partner).

 For institutional investors who have subscribed to the proxy report service, Ethos can also provide administrative support for the exercise of shareholder voting rights.
 This service allows institutional investors to delegate to Ethos the tasks related to to the execution of the vote at the shareholder meetings.